bitbaba/bitgold/README.md

 --------

 - No free tx any more
-- No limit of block size
+- No limit on block size
-- Seg-witness
+- Seg-Witness
 - Rebase utxo database

 Development Process